AnjirHossain/Traverso/ReviewNotes.md

 - You might want to try to upgrade to Meteor 1.2 see if all goes fine (1.2 officially supports angular now)
 - After a clean clone, I've found exceptions when `init` and the navar is not rendered, investigating...
 - urigo:angular is deprecated
+- It's a reasonable convention to code Meteor.publish in a `publish.js` file and when/if it gets big you make several of them in subfolders
+- JavaScript should use single quotes for strings (double ones are for html).
+Here is a really good guide on js style https://github.com/airbnb/javascript
 -